jhutc82/party-vision/README.md

 - Ensure you're typing the command in the chat box, not a macro
 - Check that you have a party token on the current scene
 - Commands are whispered, check your chat filters

+**Party not adding to combat?** (v2.5.2)
+- Fixed in v2.5.2!
+Update to the latest version
+- Try clicking the combat toggle button on the Token HUD
+- Verify all party members have valid actor links
+- Check the console (F12) for detailed logging
+- Combat encounter will be created automatically if none exists

+**Light cycling not showing all sources?** (v2.5.2)
+- Fixed in v2.5.2!
+Torches and lanterns now detected properly
+- Make sure light-emitting items are equipped/held/activated
+- Right-click the Deploy button to cycle through lights
+- Check console (F12) to see which light sources are detected

+**Perception not showing correctly in PF2e?** (v2.5.2)
+- Fixed in v2.5.2!
+Now shows perception modifier instead of passive perception
+- Hover over party token to see the value
+- PF2e shows "Perception: +5", D&D 5e shows "PP: 15"
+- Enable "Show Perception" in module settings if disabled

 ## Development